javierbioblanco/javierbioblanco.github.io/_projects/2021-06-05-manilaGalleon.md

 featured_image: '/images/spanishGalleon.png'
 ---

-Led by collaborator and friend, Juan Esteban Rodríguez Rodríguez, this paper was part of a special issue published by the Royal Society's Philosophical Transactions, ‘Celebrating 50 years since Lewontin's apportionment of human diversity’.
-You can find the paper [here](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2020.0419).
+Led by collaborator and friend, [Juan Esteban Rodríguez Rodríguez](https://twitter.com/kaboosari), this paper was part of a special issue published by the Royal Society's Philosophical Transactions, ‘Celebrating 50 years since Lewontin's apportionment of human diversity’.
+You can find it [here](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2020.0419).

 And a piece written by Lizzie Wade for Science, [Latin America's lost histories revealed in modern DNA](https://www.science.org/content/article/latin-america-s-lost-histories-revealed-modern-dna).